Holland Community Opera Fellowship Application

 Deadlines & Interview Process

-Candidates will be considered on a rolling basis.
-Preference will be given to candidates who submit materials by November 1, 2020 with second preference given to candidates who submit materials by December 1, 2020 and applications will close January 1, 2021.
+Candidates will be considered on a rolling basis and applications will close January 1, 2021.

 The first round is an interview with the Fellowship staff.
-(Rolling, September-December)
+(January and February)

 Current Holland Community Opera FellowsMeet the Team